nguy0907/nguy0907.github.io/README.md.txt

 used on every page, I will just copy and paste because there is no difference.

+Home page:
-Home page: The homepage is the page is the only page what looks the same no matter what page you are on.
+ The homepage is the page is the only page what looks the same no matter what page you are on.
 Everything is stretched out more.

+About Page:
-About Page: The about page is the page that talks about me.
+ The about page is the page that talks about me.
 On mobile, everything is displayed in a column.
 As you make it bigger it will display in like a grid (I did not use grids).
 Text on the top left, a picture of me on top right, and the 2 cards are below and right beside each other.
 When you go to the tablet screen, you will have the text, and everything else is in a single row.

 Services Section:
 The Services page is one of the easiest page to complete.
+On the tablet version, the texts will be right beside the image instead of under the image.
+But when you get to the destop screen, the texts will be under the image AGAIN but all the cards will be in rows.

+Portfolio:
+The portfolio page is pretty annoying after getting into the tablet page, resizing the image, and making everything aligned was hard.
+Setting the layout itself is easy.
+When you get to desktop it will look the same.

+Contact Page:
+The contact page is very easy for mobile, It has text at the top, a picture of the tablet, and the actual form is right below it with a big text box, and a submit button.
+When you go into tablet version, the inputs will be floated by the tablet which makes them sit beside each other, and the texbox is below both of them with a button as well.
+When you get to the desktop page, the form, the textbox and the tablet picture will be in a row.
+The button is under the form which is aligned with the last input which is the email address.

 Other notes:
 I added some css in classes in the element.
 If there is too much to add, I added all the other css part in a